aditya723/Certificate/README.md

 # Certificate

-1. NPTEL Online Certificate in Programming in C++ - Indian Institute of Technology, Kharagpur Ranked in top 2% of the test.
+1. NPTEL Online Certificate in Programming in C++ - Indian Institute of Technology, Kharagpur (Ranked in top 2% of the test)